cpp20120/DagFlow/docs/how_it_works.md

    - You can use the pool directly without TaskGraph, like a very lean replacement for `std::thread` + `std::async` — without heavy allocators or global state.

 6. **Integrated memory reclamation for lock-free structures**
-   - Hazard Pointers + QSBR domain is part of the runtime.
+   - QSBR domain is part of the runtime.
    - MPMC queues and other internals are safe for lock-free pushes/pops without external GC or RCU glue.

 7. **Small-function and small-vector for zero-dependency, allocation-friendly core**